conholdate/products.conholdate.com/content/english/total/java/conversion/ots-to-pot.md

     block:
     - title_left: "How to Convert OTS to POT in Java"
       content_left: |
           Perform OTS to POT file conversion in Java using three simple steps.
-View the converted document as HTML without any external software dependency.
+View the converted document as it is or render it to view as HTML without any external software dependency.

           -   Create a new instance of **Converter** class and load the OTS file
           -   Set **ConvertOptions** for the POT document type